 How will I afford health care?
-Health care costs are increasing significantly – and out pacing inflation.
-The median health care cost for a 65 year old today is $4660, which is 6% more than the median costs just one year ago.
+Health care costs are increasing significantly – and outpacing inflation.
+The median health care cost for a 65 year old for 2016 was $4660, which is 6% more than the median costs just one year prior.
 At the current growth rate, according to projections, by 2036 the same senior can expect to be paying over $18,000 annually in health care costs (JP Morgan/ERBI/Select Quote).
-These costs will include Medicare Part B premiums (doctor and hospital), Medicare Part D (drug) coverage, as well as Medicare Part F (Medigap) and vision, dental and miscellaneous costs.
+These costs will include Medicare Part B premiums (doctor and hospital), Medicare Part D (drug) coverage, as well as Medicare Part F (Medi-gap) and vision, dental and miscellaneous costs.

 Keep in mind that with age generally comes greater potential you will develop chronic health issues and illnesses.
 This is likely to require a higher percentage of your income in retirement be devoted to paying for health care and prescription drugs.
-This increased usage of healthcare, coupled with the inflationary growth occurring in overall healthcare costs is a “double whammy” you will need to be prepared to handle.
+This increased usage of health-care, coupled with the inflationary growth occurring in overall healthcare costs is a “double whammy” you will need to be prepared to handle.
 What you are spending now is likely not a good guide for what you may be spending in retirement.
-And don’t forget inflation applies to healthcare costs as well.

 Will I need Long Term Care?
 According to the U.S. Congressional Budget Office, on average, about one-third of people age 65 or older report functional limitations of one kind or another.
 Among people age 85 or older, about two-thirds report functional limitations.
 One study estimates that more than two-thirds of 65-year-olds will need assistance to deal with a loss in functioning at some point during their remaining years of life.
 So unless you are at an asset level so low that spending down your assets to qualify for Medicaid assistance make sense for you; then yes, you probably do need to consider some form of long term care insurance in your retirement planning.